Skip to main content

 Using custom LWC components

 Any LWC exposed as lightning__FlowScreen can be used in a Keelstone flow.
-To communicate with Excel, fire the appropriate KEELSTONE_* event:
+To communicate with Excel, extend KSExcel from kstone/api and call its methods directly — no postMessage or event wiring required.

 // myFlowComponent.js